The Fiat S76 or "Beast of Turin" is a Goodwood favourite and can usually be heard before it is seen at #FOS

 Testament to the 19th-century fascination with ancient Egypt and decorative opulence.
 The room is richly detailed with gilded cartouches, sphinxes, birds and crocodiles.

-There’s so much to see and do at Goodwoof, whether you’re visiting for a couple of hours, the morning or the whole day.
-Gates open at 0930hrs on Saturday and Sunday.
-The 2025 timetable will be released soon!
+There was so much to see and do at Goodwoof, whether you were visiting for a couple of hours, the morning or the whole day.
+Gates opened at 0930hrs on Saturday and Sunday.
+View the 2025 timetable below.

-With more food and drink options available at Goodwoof in 2025, there will be a variety of delicious concessions for you to choose from.
-Find out more information about our food and drink offerings at Goodwoof here very soon.
+With more food and drink options available at Goodwoof in 2026, there will be a variety of delicious concessions for you to choose from.
+There will also be a range of options available for those with dietary requirements.

 Dogs can stay at the Hotel, accompany their owners in the restaurants, and even join our Members’ clubhouse, The Kennels.
 We thought it was only fitting to dedicate an entire event to them.